MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 	app.WaitForElement(x => x.Text("Kaboom"));
 	```

-1. Since your recording includes a tap of the Reset button following the increase in throttle, you should introduce a delay before Reset button is tapped to allow the landing simulation to run for a period of time.
+1. Since your recording includes a tap of the Reset button following the increase in throttle, you should introduce a delay before the Reset button is tapped to allow the landing simulation to run for a period of time.
 To that end, add the following statement after the statement that changes the value of the Slider control:

 	```C#
 	 System.Threading.Thread.Sleep(2000);